 • Vegetables.
 The classic bell pepper and onion combo is my go-to.
 Feel free to add in some mushrooms, zucchini, or squash, too!

 • Taco Seasoning Mix.
-Homemade taco seasoning is the best and is what was used in this recipe, but store bought will also work if you’re pressed for time.
+Homemade taco seasoning or fajita seasoning are the best, but store bought will also work if you’re pressed for time.

 • Honey.
 Pure maple syrup, agave nectar, or even a reduced amount of liquid stevia extract can be used as well.

 • Soy Sauce.
 This gives the perfect saltiness and umami flavor.
-Gluten-free soy sauce, or Tamari sauce, have both been tested in this recipe.
+Gluten-free soy sauce, or tamari, have both been tested in this recipe.
 Substitute for reduced sodium if needed.

 • Worcestershire sauce.
 Seemingly insignificant, but this gives a TON of flavor!
 Make sure you look for a gluten-free variety if you are Celiac as some may have hidden wheat.